(Also Called 'Endometrial Adenocarcinoma')

 - Use of tamoxifen - This drug, which is used to treat women with breast cancer, acts like estrogen in the uterus and can increase the risk of endometrial cancer.

-- Estrogen replacement therapy (ERT) - This therapy, involving the use of female hormone estrogen to offset the effects of menopause, can increase endometrial cancer risk if progesterone is not used.
+- Estrogen replacement therapy (ERT) - This therapy, involving the use of female hormone estrogen to offset the effects of menopause, can increase endometrial cancer risk if progesterone is not used to protect against precancerous changes in the endometrium.

 - Ovarian diseases - Women who have certain ovarian tumors have higher than normal estrogen levels and lower levels of progestins.
 The increase in estrogen compared to progestins can increase a woman's chance of getting endometrial cancer.